Hopefully animal sentience will be universally understood and integrated in conservation practices in the near future

 The conservation of a species may compromise individual animal welfare in captivity – is the conservation gain ever worth the welfare loss?

-How zoos manage their conservation practices varies around the world, governed by the zoo’s management, it’s relationships within the zoo and aquarium community and/or dependent on the countries legal limitations or opportunities.
-However in practical terms there remain three essential arms to zoo-based conservation:
+How zoos manage their conservation practices varies around the world, is governed by the zoo’s management, its relationships within the zoo and aquarium community and/or is dependent on the countries legal limitations or opportunities.
+However, in practical terms there remain three essential arms to zoo-based conservation: